Are you traveling to China for the first time?

 This allows you to scan Chinese characters and translate them to another language.
 It’s awesome for reading menus – even if the translations aren’t always entirely accurate!

-You should also check out these other great apps for China.
+You should also check out the other great China travel apps.

-It’s a well-known fact that the Chinese aren’t fans of forming orderly lines.
+It’s a well-known fact that the Chinese aren’t fans of lining up.

 A typical Chinese ‘queue’, rather than being single-file, more closely resembles a football scrum.